About Montgomery County

 Sheriff & Law Enforcement

-The Montgomery County Sheriff's Office is responsible for law enforcement in the unincorporated areas of the county.
-The office handles a variety of duties, including patrolling rural areas, serving legal documents, and maintaining the county jail.
-The Sheriff's Office also processes arrests and maintains criminal records for the county.
+Montgomery County Sheriff's Office is responsible for law enforcement in the unincorporated areas of Montgomery County.
+The office handles a variety of duties, including patrolling rural areas, serving legal documents, and maintaining Montgomery County jail.
 It is known for its community engagement programs and efforts to ensure public safety through various initiatives and collaborations with local agencies.

 Police Departments

-In addition to the Montgomery County Sheriff's Office, law enforcement in the county includes municipal police departments such as the Red Oak Police Department and the Villisca Police Department.
+In addition to Montgomery County Sheriff's Office, law enforcement in Montgomery County includes municipal police departments such as the Red Oak Police Department and the Villisca Police Department.
 These agencies are responsible for maintaining law and order within their respective city limits.
-They coordinate with the Sheriff's Office on major crimes and emergencies, ensuring comprehensive coverage and response across the county.
+They coordinate with the Sheriff's Office on major crimes and emergencies, making sure of full coverage and response across Montgomery County.

 Law Enforcement & Arrests

-Law enforcement services in Montgomery County are primarily provided by the Montgomery County Sheriff's Office, headquartered at 105 Coolbaugh Street, Red Oak, IA 51566.
-The Sheriff's Office can be reached at (712) 623-5173 and maintains jurisdiction over unincorporated areas of the county while providing jail services, civil process, and patrol operations.
-The Montgomery County Jail, operated by the Sheriff's Office at the same address, houses pre-trial detainees and sentenced inmates.
+Law enforcement services in Montgomery County are primarily provided by Montgomery County Sheriff's Office, headquartered at 105 Coolbaugh Street, Red Oak, IA 51566.
+Montgomery County Jail, operated by the Sheriff's Office at the same address, houses pre-trial detainees and sentenced inmates.

-- Mugshots and booking photos are generally considered public records in Iowa and may be requested through the Sheriff's Office, though online databases may not be consistently maintained at the county level.
+- Mugshots and booking photos are generally considered public records in Iowa and may be requested through the Sheriff's Office, though online databases may not be consistently maintained at Montgomery County level.

 Inmates can be located by contacting the jail directly at the Sheriff's Office phone number during business hours; current inmate rosters may be available by phone inquiry.
-Municipal law enforcement is provided by the Red Oak Police Department serving the county seat, along with police services in smaller incorporated communities.
+Municipal law enforcement is provided by the Red Oak Police Department serving Montgomery County Seat, along with police services in smaller incorporated communities.
 Arrest records and booking information in Montgomery County are maintained by the Sheriff's Office and individual police departments.

 Criminal, Arrest & Jail Records